The most beautiful bookshop in the world…

 We were really looking forward to this attraction but unfortunately we couldn’t do it due to the rain.
 The Arrábida Bridge was built in 1963 and was the world’s largest concrete arch bridge at the time.
 It is the only bridge in Europe that can be climbed .
 You are provided with safety equipment, and you get to climb the 262 steps to the arch with a guide.
 Once on top , you can enjoy the panoramic views.

-Public transport - The Porto card with transport gives you unlimited free access to public transport in Porto, consisting of buses, metros and trains.
+If you prefer not to drive, then use public transport - The Porto card with transport gives you unlimited free access to public transport in Porto, consisting of buses, metros and trains.
 It also includes free entry to 11 museums and discounts on most other Porto attractions.
 Multiple options are available.
 It’s great value for money.

 Uber is also available.